Coordinate Frame Transforms¶

 satellite (whose GCRF velocity is pure orbital motion) produces

 zero velocity in ITRF.
-Uses the full IAU 2010 reduction.
+Uses the full IERS 2010 reduction.

 Parameters: